 Whilst the 2 AMHP modules are core to the programme the first module is recommended and provides building blocks for the core modules.

 Having completed these modules (minimum of the 2 core AMHP modules) candidates will be eligible to be considered for approval as AMHPs by the Local Social Services Authority.
 This final stage in the approvals process can legally only be undertaken by the Local Social Services Authority (The Mental Health (Approved Mental Health Professionals) (Approval) (England) Regulations 2008 Statutory Instrument No 1206) and Approvals Boards normally sit in the summer following the completion of the course.

 Students who fail any of the modules are normally offered a reassessment opportunity in accordance with standard University procedures.
 Sponsoring agencies are not obliged to cover the cost of this, but will normally do so unless there are particular reasons for withdrawing the funding.
 Sponsoring agencies are always informed of any fail (as well as passes) and students should contact their agency representative with any query regarding their funding.

-At the conclusion of the process students will receive a Post Graduate Certificate: AMHP using the 60 credits from the 2 AMHP modules.
+At the stage of completing these modules students will receive a Post Graduate Certificate: Approved Mental Health Professional using the 60 credits from the 2 AMHP modules.

 MA Mental Health

-- Continuing Professional Development modules in another relevant School (eg Nursing, Allied Health, MED)
+· Continuing Professional Development modules in another relevant School (HSC)